Sean Maguire (footballer)

 Sean Patrick Maguire (born 1 May 1994) is a professional footballer who plays as a striker, for League of Ireland First Division club Cork City.
-He represented the Republic of Ireland national team 11 times from 2017 to 2020.
+Born in England, he represents the Republic of Ireland national team.

 Club career

 Waterford United

 Maguire started his career at Waterford United, making his debut in July 2011 against Mervue United.
 During his career at Waterford he scored 14 goals in 32 games.
 Waterford's chairman, John O'Sullivan said of Maguire, "I'm a great fan of Lionel Messi at Barcelona.
 When I look at Seanie, he really reminds me of him."
 Maguire finished as top scorer in the 2012 League of Ireland First Division.

 West Ham United

 In January 2013 Maguire signed for West Ham United on a two-and-a-half-year contract.
 In January 2014 he was an unused substitute in West Ham's 5–0 FA Cup defeat by Nottingham Forest.
 He was released by West Ham at the end of the 2014–15 season.